-All acquisitions over the simplified acquisition threshold contain a checklist (known as the Procurement Checklist) of file contents completed by a Contract Specialist.
+Files for acquisitions over the simplified acquisition threshold contain a checklist (known as the Procurement Checklist) of file contents completed by a Contract Specialist.
 Signature by the Contracting Officer on the award document certifies the checklist is accurate and that file contents meet legal and regulatory requirements.

 Contracting Officers are warranted by Treasury at specified dollar approval thresholds based on experience and training.
 The automated contract writing system (PRISM) contains award approval limits for each Contracting Officer at their respective dollar approval threshold prohibiting approval of awards at dollar amounts above their authorized level.
 PRISM contains controls to ensure procurement awards are not made without sufficient funding provided by a funding document.
+Additionally and in support of the Digital Accountability and Transaparency Act (DATA Act), PRISM's control features ensure that applicable awards are reported to the Federal Procurement Data System-Next Generation (FPDS-NG) and subsequently to USA Spending.

-- 1. Inspected a selection of acquisitions awarded and determined the acquisitions were documented using the Vendor Matrix and Award Summary template or include an Award Recommendation. - 2.
-For a selection of acquisitions awarded inspected evidence and determined that the award was signed by the Contracting Officer to certify that the documents are accurate and meet Federal procurement and regulatory requirements.
+1. For a selection of acquisitions awarded inspected evidence and determined that the award was signed by the Contracting Officer to certify that the documents were accurate and met Federal procurement and regulatory requirements.